Last Updated on July 9, 2026 by Daniel Globe

 | Very steep | Fine-tune | Stronger push |

-When you plant the pole, aim for a 90-degree elbow angle.
-That position helps you transfer force cleanly and maintain a natural stride.
-Shorter poles also reduce leg fatigue by keeping your body stacked and upright.
-If the slope gets sharper, you may need to shorten a bit more than the standard range.
-Adjust deliberately, test the feel, and keep your movement fluid and free.
+When you plant the pole, aim for a 90-degree elbow angle for clean force transfer.
+If the slope gets sharper, shorten a bit more than the standard range and test the feel as you go.

 Terrain-Based Fine Tuning

-As the terrain steepens, fine-tune your pole length by shortening it about 5–10 cm from your standard setting so you can keep a stable base and shift more work to your upper body.
-This terrain adjustment helps you load the poles efficiently, keeps your elbows near a 90-degree angle when the tips touch the ground, and preserves balance on uneven climbs.
-With the right incline considerations, you’ll reduce strain on your knees and legs while improving traction and control.
-Test the setting on each grade: steeper pitches usually call for slightly shorter poles, while moderate slopes may need less change.
-By matching pole height to the trail, you move with more freedom, conserve stamina, and climb with better efficiency.
+As terrain steepens, fine-tune your pole length by shortening it about 5–10 cm from your standard setting so you can keep a stable base and shift more work to your upper body.
+This keeps your elbows near a 90-degree angle when the tips touch the ground and preserves balance on uneven climbs.
+Test the setting on each grade — steeper pitches usually call for slightly shorter poles, while moderate slopes need less change.

 How to Set Pole Height for Downhill

 For downhill hiking, set your poles 5–10 cm longer than your usual height to improve balance and stability.
-That added length helps keep your center of gravity controlled and reduces strain on your knees during descents.
+That added length helps control your center of gravity and reduces strain on your knees during descents.
 Keep your elbows near 90 degrees and adjust again if the terrain gets steeper.

 Downhill Height Adjustment

-When you’re trekking downhill, extend your poles 5–10 cm longer than your usual height to improve balance and stability.
-Use pole extension techniques that keep your elbows near a 90-degree angle when the tips contact the ground.
-That simple check helps you dial in efficient leverage and control.
+When trekking downhill, extend your poles 5–10 cm longer than usual to improve balance.
+Keep your elbows near a 90-degree angle when the tips contact the ground.

 | Check | What to do |